julien-hadleyjack/challenge-me/README.rst

 .. end-badges

 A command line tool for running programming challenges.
-The current version is unstable and should only be used for testing purposes
+This is still an early version which can have unwanted side effects like accidentally deleting a wrong file.
+Use with care.

 Installation
 ============